Henry Thompson (veterinary surgeon): Civic responsibilities

 There were many examples of his civic work.
 He was a member of the Aspatria Urban District Council, the Wigton Board of Guardians; a Director of the West Cumberland Dairy Company, and the Aspatria Gas Works.
 He was president of the Aspatria RUFC, a trustee of the Aspatria National Schools; a founder member of the Aspatria Volunteer Fire Brigade.
 He was also a collector of public subscriptions initiated to erect the districts first footpaths.
 He was secretary of the Aspatria Agricultural College, the Cumberland Steam Ploughing Society and the Aspatria Model Building Society.
 He was also a member of the Council of Veterinary Associations, and the secretary to the Aspatria Agricultural Cooperative Society, for over fifty years.
 He was also an authority on the Cumbrian dialect.

 Public recognition

 Harry Thompson preached the gospel of cooperation at every available opportunity and never tired of demonstrating its value to farmers.
 He succeeded in combating their apathy and their individuality, and worked for the society with a singleness and purpose that no monetary value ever did or could compensate.
-After the death of the ‘Grand Old Man of Cumberland Farming’ the following tribute appeared in the pages of the ‘Wheatsheaf’ magazine.
+After the death of the 'Grand Old Man of Cumberland Farming' the following tribute appeared in the pages of Wheatsheaf magazine:

 "There is no name more honourable in the records of agricultural co-operation than that of Henry Thompson of Aspatria Cumberland.
 Although a visionary surgeon and a leading authority on the pathology of animals for sixty years he found time not only to act as secretary of the Aspatria Agricultural Society, but also to champion the cause with his pen."